pypi/warehouse/docs/user/OIDC-publishing/creating-a-project-through-oidc.md

 ![](/assets/pending-publisher-registered.png)

-From this point on, the "pending" publisher can be used exactly like a "normal" OIDC publisher.
-Using it will convert it into a "normal" OIDC publisher.
+From this point on, the "pending" publisher can be used exactly like a "normal" publisher, and after first use it will convert it into a "normal" publisher.